-In conclusion, as we look towards the future of healthcare, integrating humanoid robots into medical and personal care requires a comprehensive ethical framework that includes beneficence, non-maleficence, autonomy, justice, and explainability.
-This approach not only safeguards the interests of the individuals involved but also ensures the responsible development and usage of these advanced technologies.
-Addressing these ethical considerations thoughtfully and proactively will be key to harnessing the full potential of humanoids in care, striking a balance between therapeutic innovation and the risk of social disengagement (Boch et al., 2023; Palmer & Schwan, 2023; Breuer et al., 2022).
+In conclusion, as we look toward the future of healthcare, integrating humanoid robots into medical and personal care requires a comprehensive ethical framework that includes beneficence, non-maleficence, autonomy, justice, and explainability.
+This approach safeguards the interests of the individuals involved and ensures the responsible development and usage of these advanced technologies.
+Addressing these ethical considerations thoughtfully and proactively will be vital to harnessing the full potential of humanoids in care, striking a balance between therapeutic innovation and the risk of social disengagement (Boch et al., 2023; Palmer & Schwan, 2023; Breuer et al., 2022).